hello!

 Repair | How do we anticipate and resolve miscommunication during linguistic communication?

 In dialogue, we correct ourselves and others.
 This process of interactive repair is informative with respect to how we theorize about the content of speakers' minds.
 I am interested in what corrective strategies suggest about an intuitive theory of mind in spoken conversation.
+When speakers detect a misunderstanding, conversations often shift into a brief period of repair.
+Speakers may clarify, rephrase, repeat, or explicitly negotiate meaning until both participants align on a shared interpretation.
+These repair sequences reveal the strategies people use to track their partner’s understanding and to update their own assumptions about what has been communicated.
+By studying repair behavior, we can gain insight into the implicit models speakers maintain of each other’s knowledge, beliefs, and intentions during conversation.

 -